Brexit: UK rejects early election, suspends Parliament | DW | 09.09.2019

 "If you really want to delay Brexit beyond October 31, which is what you seem to want to do, then vote for an election and let the people decide if they want to delay or not," Johnson told lawmakers at the start of the debate.

-Lawmakers also passed a motion Monday, known as "Operation Yellowhammer," compelling Johnson's government to reveal documents discussing the reasoning behind suspending Parliament.
-Although the motion is not legally binding, it would be difficult politically to ignore.
+On Monday, lawmakers also passed a motion known as "Operation Yellowhammer," compelling Johnson's government to reveal documents discussing the reasoning behind suspending Parliament.
+Although the motion is not legally binding, it would be politically difficult to ignore.

 DW sends out a selection of the day's news and features.
 Sign up here.